carbon-language/carbon-lang/docs/project/goals.md

 ["culture eats strategy for breakfast"](https://techcrunch.com/2014/04/12/culture-eats-strategy-for-breakfast/).
 Carbon's community, including both maintainers and users, needs to last for years and be capable of scaling up.
-It needs to support people working on Carbon across a wide range of companies as their full time job, but also people contributing in small fractions of their time, or as students, teachers, or as a hobby.
+It needs to support people working on Carbon across a wide range of companies as their full-time job, but also people contributing in small fractions of their time, or as students, teachers, or as a hobby.
 There are several key ingredients to achieving this.